matrix-org/matrix-spec-proposals/proposals/3862-event-match-almost-anything.md

 practice it is rare for two events to differ only in the data type of a particular field.
 If that happens, it’s most probably due to the evolution of an unstable event type in which case it’s likely desirable to treat both data types identically anyway.
+The same applies to situations where clients accidentally sent the wrong type.

 ## Alternatives